 The Earth Mother.
 In her cheesecloth pale yellow teeshirt and wearing no bra.
 Not even a strapless one.

 I looked at Brian in his Liverpool FC top.
 And tried to imagine him casting it aside (carefully though.
-It’s this seasons and costs a fortune) in favour of a bare chest and a long set of nana beads.
+It’s this seasons and costs a fortune) in favour of a bare chest to sport a long set of nana beads.

-No. They’d only get all sticky and stuck in his chest hair when his belly started to sweat.
+No. They’d only get all sticky and stick in his chest hair when his belly started to sweat.

 The little Mogli boy ordered a Dahl soup and the mother, stroking his matted locks looked on with a serenity that made me want to scream ‘get some Vosene Conditioner on that kid’s hair and give it a good brush through’.